-Established in 1958, Warwick & Warwick have been organising stamp auctions for almost 60 years and have built up a considerable worldwide reputation for our expertise during that time.
+Established in 1958, Warwick & Warwick have been organising stamp auctions for over 65 years and have built up a considerable worldwide reputation for our expertise during that time.

 Having grown to become one of the most respected stamp auction houses in the world, we now play an essential role in this collectables industry for collectors and stamp dealers alike.

 We hold a worldwide database of regular customers and our monthly stamp auction is well attended.